Locke’s Political Philosophy

 - Macpherson, C.B., 1962, The Political Theory of Possessive Individualism: Hobbes to Locke, Oxford: Clarendon Press.

-- Kendall, Willmoore, 1959, John Locke and the Doctrine of Majority Rule, Urbana: University of Illinois Press.
+- Kendall, Willmoore, 1959, John Locke and the Doctrine of Majority-Rule, Urbana, IL: University of Illinois Press.

-- Pangle, Thomas, 1988, The Spirit of Modern Republicanism, Chicago: University of Chicago Press.
+- Pangle, Thomas, 1988, The Spirit of Modern Republicanism: The Moral Vision of the American Founders and the Philosophy of Locke, Chicago, IL: University of Chicago Press.

 - Seliger, Martin, 1968, The Liberal Politics of John Locke, London: Allen & Unwin.